 In your own branch you can then create commits and push them to your branch how you like it. (see Rule For Commits)

-We want our code basis to be clean and make it easy to keep track of our past, this also benefits our future productivity.
+We want our codebase to be clean and make it easy to keep track of our past, this also benefits our future productivity.
 So there are a few rules regarding code style everyone needs to follow to get accepted.

 Split your code in reasonable sized logical chunks of work.